 Speed Limits Are Likely To Change

-As new technologies are implemented that make driving at higher speeds safer, it's possible that the speed limit in some regions will be increased.
-However, higher speed limits may mean more accidents, and a study showed that increased speed limits may have led to as many as 37,000 more accidents.
-In addition, the average American vehicle is now more than ten years old, and this means that it's uncertain whether or not vehicles of the future will be better equipped to avoid crashes at higher speeds.
+As new technologies are implemented that make driving at higher speeds safer, it’s possible that the speed limit in some regions will be increased.
+However, higher speed limits may mean more accidents, and a study showed that increased speed limits in some areas may have led to as many as 37,000 more accidents.
+In addition, the average American vehicle is now more than ten years old, and it’s uncertain whether or not vehicles of the future will be better equipped to avoid crashes at higher speeds.

 Radar Will Become More Accurate

-Not only is radar likely to become more accurate, but it's likely to advance in ways that allow officers to take measurements from a larger distance away.
-Furthermore, it's likely to become even easier for radar measurements to be transmitted using the internet due to the increasing availability of cell phone signals.
+Not only is radar likely to become more accurate, but it’s likely to advance in ways that allow officers to take measurements from a larger distance away.
+Furthermore, it’s likely to become even easier for radar measurements to be transmitted using the internet due to the increasing availability of smarter technology.

 Satellites could monitor entire roadways with ease, and this would remove much of the burden of monitoring roadways from law enforcement agencies.
 Currently, satellite enforcement of speed limits is already being implemented in the UK through a program called Speed Spike.

-This program uses satellites to capture the speed of drivers on two stretches of road, and the system will work regardless of the weather.
-Furthermore, the satellite program can also detect your speed at night, and that's because the satellites are capable of seeing more than just visible light.
-While sending satellites into space is currently quite expensive, this may change in the future, and this could put it within the budget of local governments.
+This program uses satellites to capture the speed of drivers on two stretches of road, and the system works regardless of the weather.
+Furthermore, the satellite program can also detect speeds at night, and that’s because the satellites are capable of seeing more than just visible light.
+While satellites are currently quite expensive, this may change in the future, and may put satellite technology within the budget of local governments.